 I chose a large number (29) of controls.
-They include: the urbanization rate; population density (which is dropped for the IV results); a binary dummy variable that is one for landlocked countries and zero otherwise; a similarly-constructed island-nation dummy; the log of latitude (kilometers from equator); regional dummies for developing countries from a) Latin America, b) Sub-Saharan Africa, c) East Asia, d) South Asia, e) Europe-Central Asia, and f) Middle East-North Africa; a high income country dummy; language dummies for countries that speak a) English, b) French, c) German, d) Dutch, e) Portuguese, f) Spanish, g) Arabic, and h) Chinese; a dummy for countries created post-WW2; a dummy for countries created between 1800 and 1945; a dummy for dependencies (like Macao), an OPEC dummy; a COMECON dummy; and dummies for countries that are all or partly a) tropical, b) arid, c) monsoonal, and d) temperate.
+They include the urbanization rate; population density (which is dropped for the IV results); a binary dummy variable that is one for landlocked countries and zero otherwise; a similarly constructed island-nation dummy; the log of latitude (kilometers from the equator); regional dummies for developing countries from (1) Latin America, (2) Sub-Saharan Africa, (3) East Asia, (4) South Asia, (5) Europe-Central Asia, and (6) Middle East-North Africa; a high-income country dummy; language dummies for countries that speak (1) English, (2) French, (3) German, (4) Dutch, (5) Portuguese, (6) Spanish, (7) Arabic, and (8) Chinese; a dummy for countries created after World War II; a dummy for countries created between 1800 and 1945; a dummy for dependencies (like Macao), an OPEC dummy; a COMECON dummy; and dummies for countries that are all or partly (1) tropical, (2) arid, (3) monsoonal, and (4) temperate.
 These controls represent key geographic, linguistic, and political attributes, which might affect economic outcomes.
-Controlling for these endowments enables us to see if size has an additional effect on outcomes, holding such things constant.12
+Controlling for these endowments enables us to see if size has an additional effect on outcomes, holding such things constant.

-The "simple" results in the middle column of Table 1 indicate that there are is essentially no simple link between country population and the nineteen different measures of economic and social well-being listed in the left-most column.
+The "simple" results in the middle column of Table 1 indicate that there is essentially no simple link between country population and the 19 measures of economic and social well-being listed in the left-most column.
 The only exception (recorded in bold for emphasis) is the level of civil rights.
 Since lower numerical values of civil (and political) rights indicate more freedom and the coefficient is positive, this indicates that larger countries have systematically fewer civil rights.
 No other national scale effects are significantly different from zero at conventional levels.
-This is perhaps unsurprising, since the results are closely linked to the regression lines plotted in the figures.13
+This is perhaps unsurprising, since the results are closely linked to the regression lines plotted in the figures.